apache/hudi/website/docs/configurations.md

 - [**Record Payload Config**](#RECORD_PAYLOAD): This is the lowest level of customization offered by Hudi.
 Record payloads define how to produce new values to upsert based on incoming new record and stored old record.
 Hudi provides default implementations such as OverwriteWithLatestAvroPayload which simply update table with the latest/last-written record.
 This can be overridden to a custom class extending HoodieRecordPayload class, on both datasource and WriteClient levels.
 - [**Kafka Connect Configs**](#KAFKA_CONNECT): These set of configs are used for Kafka Connect Sink Connector for writing Hudi Tables
 - [**Amazon Web Services Configs**](#AWS): Please fill in the description for Config Group Name: Amazon Web Services Configs

-## Externalized Config File
-Instead of directly passing configuration settings to every Hudi job, you can also centrally set them in a configuration file `hudi-default.conf`.
-By default, Hudi would load the configuration file under `/etc/hudi/conf` directory.
-You can specify a different configuration directory location by setting the `HUDI_CONF_DIR` environment variable.
-This can be useful for uniformly enforcing repeated configs (like Hive sync or write/index tuning), across your entire data lake.

 ## Spark Datasource Configs {#SPARK_DATASOURCE}
 These configs control the Hudi Spark Datasource, providing ability to define keys/partitioning, pick out the write operation, specify how to merge records or choosing query type to read.